-For centuries, Chinese women have been consuming Tremella in its whole mushroom form and as a mushroom extract to make their skin more moist, soft and pliable.
+For centuries, Chinese women have been consuming Tremella fuciformis in its whole mushroom form and as Tremella mushroom extract to make their skin more moist, soft and pliable.
 Its recognized as one of the best tonic herbs to help maintain the health of the skin as the body ages.

 Yang Guifei (719-756, Tang Dynasty)

-The chemical composition of Tremella is fairly complex, but like other superfood mushrooms, Tremella contains a wide range of immunologically active polysaccharides (long-chain healthy sugars such as beta-glucans) inside its cell walls that offer incredible immune supportive and human health benefits.
+The chemical composition of Tremella fuciformis is fairly complex, but like other medicinal mushrooms, Tremella mushroom contains a wide range of immunologically active polysaccharides (long-chain healthy sugars such as beta-glucans) inside its cell walls that offer incredible immune supportive and human health benefits.